lwmqn/qnode/README.md

 });
 ```

-* Resource value needs to be written by particular operations:
+* Resource value needs to be written through particular operations:

 ```js
 // writing a value to a digital interface